 There is no question that it is beautiful here.
 The Springs is a medium sized city.
 Its close proximity to the Front Range and Pikes Peak provides endless possibilities for outdoor activities and a healthy lifestyle.
-If you are serious about your plans to move to Colorado Springs, it’s time to roll up your sleeves and do some research: Is the hype real?
-What’s there?
-What’s not?
-Most importantly, pull up your cost of living calculator and learn how much it will cost to move here and how much it will cost you to live here.
+If you are serious about your plans to move to Colorado Springs, it’s time to roll up your sleeves and do some research.
+Most importantly, pull up your cost of living calculator and learn how much it will cost you to live here.

-The Council for Community and Economic Research in Arlington, VA released its cost of living index report earlier this year.
-The report indicated that cost of living expenses in Colorado Springs rose to 97.7% in Q2 2018.
-This is the highest rate since 2004 when it was 98.4% of the national average.
-So far, new residents from more expensive parts of the country, like California and northeastern states, are having an easier time adjusting to our living expenses.
+According to the Council for Community and Economic Research in Arlington, VA, the cost of living index for Colorado Springs rose to 104% in Quarter 4 of 2020.
+This is the highest rate since 1997.
+New residents from more expensive parts of the country like California are having an easier time adjusting to our living expenses.
 Colorado Springs is growing and determined to accommodate the expansion.

 Below we will go over six major categories of expenses so you can have a clear idea of how Colorado Springs compares to your current location.

 Housing and it’s affordability is the largest expenditure of every living expense calculation.
 Housing affordability has suffered over the past few years all over the country.
-Colorado, and particularly Colorado Springs, has experienced a very high increase in home sales prices.
-It is considered one of the hottest real estate markets, and includes one of the hottest zip codes in the nation in 2018 for home buyers and sellers.
+Colorado Springs has seen a 36% increase in home prices over the last 3 years.
+It is considered one of the hottest overall real estate markets, and has the hottest zip code in the nation in 2020 for home buyers and sellers.

 Buying a Home